MLB All-Star Voting 2018: Predictions for AL and NL Starting Rosters

 MLB All-Star Voting 2018: Predictions for AL and NL Starting RostersJuly 3, 2018

-Although the MLB All-Star Game rosters aren't finalized, there are a few players who appear to be guaranteed of a trip to Nationals Park for the July 17 contest.
+Although the MLB All-Star Game rosters aren't finalized, there are a few players who appear to be guaranteed a trip to Nationals Park for the July 17 contest.

-A handful of players have overwhelming advantages in fan voting that should secure their spots in the starting lineup.
+A handful of players have overwhelming advantages in fan voting that should secure their spots in the starting lineup in Washington, D.C.

 However, there are plenty of races for starting positions that could go in a few different directions, especially if a fanbase gets behind one player to push him to the top of the voting leaderboard.

-Below is a look at where the current voting tally stands and who should take the field as starters for the American League and National League in Washington, D.C.
+Below is a look at where the current voting tally stands and who should take the field as starters for the American League and National League teams.

 Voting Update